-Students must be able to provide their own transportation, to and from sites, have current immunizations, and hold personal health insurance to meet requirements of the Program.
+Students must be able to provide their own transportation, to and from sites, have current immunizations as required by the clinical site including but not limited to Hepatitis B, seasonal influenza vaccine, MMR, & covid-19, and hold personal health insurance to meet requirements of the Program.
 Students are responsible for paying for any testing (drug, Background Checks, immunizations) or certifications such as CPR or BLS, that a placement requires.
 Refusing to participate in these background checks or drug testing will result in inability to progress in the program.
 A positive background check or drug test may also result in the inability to progress in the program.
 The criminal background check may also be required for future employment and/or licensure and/or certification.